 NOTE: The oven door is very heavy.
 Be sure you have a firm grip before lifting the oven door off the hinges.
 Use caution once the door is removed.
-Do not lav the door on its handle.
+Do not lay the door on its handle.
 This could cause dents or scratches.

-☑ Pre-Installation Checklist cont.
+Pre-Installation Checklist cont.

 Place the oven on a table or platform even with the cutout opening.
-(Platform must support 255 lbs.)
+(Platform must support 150 lbs. single, 275 lbs. double.)